Wander Franco Player Props: Rays vs. Marlins

 Wander Franco At The Plate

-- Franco has driven home a run in 32 games this year (33.3%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on four occasions..
+- Franco has an RBI in 32 of 97 games this year, with multiple RBI in 12 of them.
+He has also driven in three or more of his team's runs in four contests.

-- In 39 of 96 games this year, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.